- UNSW

 - Future Business Leaders for Equality (a joint initiative with Sydney University Pride Network)

-UNSW recently published gender affirmation guidelines for staff and students.
+UNSW recently published gender affirmation guidelines for staff, opens in a new window and students, opens in a new window.

 -